 - Dean/Director Responsibilities

-- The Dean/Director is responsible for overseeing compliance within their department related to the collection, use, disclosure, security and disposal of identifying information.
+- The Dean/Director is responsible for overseeing compliance and training for employees within their department related to the collection, use, disclosure, security, and disposal of identifying information.

-- The Dean/Director will conduct a semi-annual review in March and September to identify relevant patterns, practices, and specific forms of activity that signal possible red flags/identity theft.
-Reviews with the actions taken should be forwarded to the Vice President of Administrative Services.
+- The Dean/Director will conduct a review as needed to identify relevant patterns, protocol, and specific forms of activity that signal possible red flags/identity theft.
+Reviews, with the actions taken, should be maintained by the Dean/Director.

 - The Dean/Director is responsible for ensuring the collection, use, storage and/or disposal of identifying information in accordance with the state and federal laws.

-- The Dean/Director must limit access to records containing identifying information to employees that require the use of identifying information for the performance of their duties.
+- The Chief Information Officer will work with the approprate Dean/Director or designee to limit access to records containing identifying information to employees that require the use of identifying information for the performance of their duties.